schirrel/ModuleFederationEnhancedPlugin/README.md

   ],
 };
 ```
-This will export a `remoteNameMap` with the value of `[{app1: 'myApp1.com/remoteEntry.js' app2: 'coolAppRunningOnCLoude.com.br/remoteEntry.js'}]`
+This will export a `remoteNameList` with the value of `[{app1: 'myApp1.com/remoteEntry.js' app2: 'coolAppRunningOnCLoude.com.br/remoteEntry.js'}]`

 #### File
 ```js